 Finding a Catahoula Leopard Dog Puppy

-The Catahoula Leopard Dog is not officially recognised by the AKC, so you will be competing with fewer potential buyers looking to show a dog.
+The Catahoula Leopard Dog is not officially recognized by the AKC, so you will be competing with fewer potential buyers looking to show a dog.

 Most Catahoula puppy buyers are looking for a working dog, rather than a show breed or a family pet.